Can't Pay Wages and Salaries

-Once the Liquidator appointed, they must investigate potential wrongdoing or fraud by the directors, before their appointment.
+Once the Liquidator appointed, then they must investigate potential wrongdoing or fraud by the directors, before their appointment.
 Therefore, selling assets MAY fall foul of the Insolvency Act 1986.

 Directors may overlook assets or do not disclose them.
-If assets are sold or transferred undervalue and therefore to the disadvantage of creditors, an application to the courts, to void the sales, may be made.
+If assets are sold or transferred undervalue and therefore to the disadvantage of creditors, then an application to the courts, to void the sales, may then be made.

 Moving assets between companies.

 Again, great care required.
 A Director may do this, however, the same applies as to selling to a third party.
 Furthermore, the Liquidator will investigate any movements before the appointment.
 The Director’s obligations, therefore, remains the same to creditors.